-Stra ategies Timeframe 3.1 Public information will be made available in alternative Ongoing formats upon request.
+Str ategies Timeframe 3.1 Public information will be made available in alternative Ongoing formats upon request.
 3.2 Staff will receive training on accessible information needs Ongoing and how to obtain information in other formats.
 3.3 Auslan and text services will be provided upon request.
-Ongoing 3.4 Websites and content will comply with the Website Ongoing Accessibility Standards established by the Office of the Government Chief Information Officer.
+Ongoing These include TTY, TDD and TT services.
+3.4 Websites and content will comply with the Website Ongoing Accessibility Standards established by the Office of Digital Government.